maroider/justaprankbro/README.md

 # Description

-A simple program that replaces the users cursor system-wide.
+A simple program that replaces the user's cursor system-wide.

 The victim may type in a special sequence of keys to get back their original cursor.